Glycerol 2-phosphate

 Glycerol 2-phosphate is the conjugate base of phosphoric ester of glycerol.
 It is commonly known as β-glycerophosphate or BGP.
 Unlike glycerol 1-phosphate and glycerol 3-phosphate, this isomer is not chiral.
 It is also less common.

 Applications

-β-Glycerophosphate is an inhibitor of the enzyme serine-threonine phosphatase.
+β-Glycerophosphate is an inhibitor of the enzyme serine/threonine phosphatase.
 It is often used in combination with other phosphatase/protease inhibitors for broad spectrum inhibition.

+Although previously presumed to be non-transportable and reliant on extracellular phosphatases such as alkaline phosphatase (PhoA) for utilization, recent research indicates that Escherichia coli can use β-Glycerophosphate as a sole phosphorus source in the absence of PhoA, relying on the Ugp transporter system encoded by the ugpBAECQ operon.

 β-Glycerophosphate is also used to drive osteogenic differentiation of bone marrow stem cells in vitro.

 β-Glycerophosphate is used to buffer M17 media for Lactococcus culture in recombinant protein expression.

+Formation

+Glycerol 2-phosphate (G2P) can be formed through abiotic phosphorylation under prebiotic conditions, as demonstrated in laboratory simulations of early Earth environments.
+In the presence of urea and heat, glycerol and phosphate undergo regioselective phosphorylation, favoring the 2-position to yield G2P.
+This process suggests a plausible prebiotic pathway for the synthesis of key metabolic intermediates like G2P, which may have contributed to the origin of biological phospholipid synthesis prior to enzymatic catalysis.